Higher rank Segre integrals over the Hilbert scheme of points: blowups

 Note that $Q$ is supported on the exceptional divisor and a finite number of points in $S.$ To prove the claimed vanishing, let us first assume that $U$ is empty.
 The argument is best illustrated by the case $m=1$.
 In this case, the defining sequence shows that $Q=I_{Z/E}$ is the ideal sheaf of $n$ points on the exceptional divisor.
 Since we see that We now consider the case of arbitrary $m$, continuing to assume that $U=\emptyset$.
 We let $W_\ell=\ell E$ be the scheme defined by the ideal sheaf $E^{-\ell}$.
 Set $Z_m=Z$ and $Q_m=Q$.
 The defining exact sequence shows that Inductively define the scheme-theoretic intersection for $1\leq \ell \leq m-1,$ and let $Q_\ell$ be given by the exact sequence Clearly, We will show inductively that for all $\ell\leq m$.
 The base case $\ell=1$ was verified above.
 For the inductive step, form the diagram

-Note that $M_{\ell}$ is supported at at most $n$ points.
+Note that the support of $M_{\ell}$ has length at most $n$.
 As we already noted If $\ell\geq 1$ and $k+1\geq n$, we have just enough positivity to ensure that the morphism is surjective.
 Using the first row we conclude Using the first column and invoking the inductive hypothesis, we conclude This completes the argument when $U$ is empty.
 For the general case, let $T$ denote the scheme with ideal $E^{-m}\otimes I_U$, and recall $W_m$ had ideal $E^{-m}.$ The defining exact sequence gives By composing the first map with the canonical restriction $\mathcal O_T\to \mathcal O_{W_m}$ we obtain an exact sequence Furthermore so $A=\mathcal O_{\widetilde{Z}}$ is supported on at most $n$ points.
 Then the previous argument applied to the exact sequence \eqref{new}

 gives the vanishing $H^1(V\otimes Q)=0$.
 This finishes the proof when $k=n-1$.

 When $k=n-2$, the same argument carries through, unless $m=1$ and $Z$ is contained in $E$, as one can easily check going through the details, in particular by examining \eqref{susur}. .1in